ndenicolais/react-digital-clock/README.md

 yarn start
 ```

-5) Open "localhost" to view the application in the browser.
+5) Open [http://localhost:3000](http://localhost:3000) to view the application in the browser
 ## ⚙️ Customization

-Customize the clock's aspect according to your preferences by editing these parameters:
+Customize the code according to your preferences by editing  clock and calendar's parameters in:

-📄 App.css in 📁 src

-📆 calendar

-🕛 clock
-- hour
-- format (AM / PM)
-- aspect
+📁 components